What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Related Work Background

-Productivity frameworks such as SPACE~\cite{space} and DX Core4~\cite{core4} have recently provided frameworks on how to think about software development productivity at large, deferring the exact metric choice to their users.
-The metrics that are then often used tend to focus on easily measurable aspects of the development process, rather than the complexity of the authoring.
-For example, output metrics (such as lines of code, change count, ...) emphasize the result of development while failing to capture the effort and complexity involved in the authoring lifecycle.
-Similarly, review time metrics, while good for measuring collaboration and delayed reviews, are not a measure of authoring time.
+Recent works such as SPACE~\cite{space} and DX Core4~\cite{core4} provided an umbrella framework on how to think about software development productivity at large, but defer the exact metric choices to their users.
+The chosen metrics then often focus on easily measurable aspects of the development process, rather than the complexity of the authoring.
+For example, output metrics such as lines of code or change count emphasize the result of development but fail to capture the effort and complexity involved in the authoring lifecycle.
+Review time metrics, while good for measuring collaboration and delayed reviews, are only a sub-part of the authoring process.
+Another concern arises from the combination of many metrics into a construct that is now hard to reason about and act on.

+Existing productivity metrics are thus either gameable, subjective, impossible to obtain accurately, a poor proxy of productivity, too complex, or some combination of the above~\cite{kitchenham1997counterpoint,petersen2011measuring,symons1988function,huijgens2014replicated}.
+One scholar even suggest abandoning productivity measurement altogether~\cite{ko2019we}.
+The underlying challenge is that productivity measurement for knowledge workers, of which software engineers are a prime example~\cite{ford2017characterizing}, is a fundamentally unsolved problem~\cite{ramirez2004measuring}.

-Therefore, there was a need to develop and test a metric that captured the complexity of authoring: DAT.
-DAT does this by measuring the active time taken to develop a diff while enabling insight into the components that impact it, such as IDE features and programming languages.
+In this paper, we adopt a pragmatic approach, focusing on accurate time measurement for authoring. ``Time spent coding'' best aligns with developers' own productivity perceptions~\cite{beller2020mind}, is objective, and can be measured at scale.
+To the best of our knowledge, no such metric for authoring has been formalized yet, since it would need to encompass all the different tools, workflows, and idiosyncrasies involved in authoring code.
+DAT does exactly this by measuring the active time taken to develop a diff while enabling insight into the components that impact it, such as IDE features, libraries, and programming languages.
 For instance, feature experimentation using DAT enables teams to assess the impact of specific improvements on developer velocity.